 Several treatment possibilities with pain management clinics in San Antonio include:

 Injections – Trigger Point Injections, Facet or medial branch blocks, Epidural Steroid Injections, injections around one’s hardware.

 Procedures – A Spinal cord stimulator implant may provide excellent pain relief as a last resort.
 This is especially helpful when a person has no further surgical options, as the spinal cord implant helps over 75% of patients obtain satisfactory relief.

-If you or a loved one is suffering from Failed Back Syndrome and would like the best pain treatment in San Antonio, call Premier Pain Consultants today.
+If you or a loved one is suffering from Failed Back Syndrome and would like the best pain treatment in San Antonio, call Texas Pain Network today.
 The practice has a Double Board Certified pain management doctor accepting over 50 insurance plans at multiple locations.

 Call (210) 202-4030 for more information and scheduling!